jzstraley/docsref/docs/im-guide/cards/cardiac-pharm/antihypertensives.md

 ## Physiology

 - RAAS disturbances can play a large role in hypertension development
-    - Beta1 blockers inhibit sympathetic activation of kidney
+    - Beta-1 blockers inhibit sympathetic activation of kidney
-    - Renin is produced in the JG cells of the kidney in response to hypoperfusion, B1 stimulation, renal artery stenosis, diuretic use
+    - Renin is produced in the JG cells of the kidney in response to hypoperfusion, B1 stimulation, renal artery stenosis, and diuretic use
         - Direct Renin inhibitors stop renin
     - Renin leaves the kidney to cleave angiotensinogen (made in the liver) into angiotensin I
-    - Angiotensin Converting Enzyme in the pulmonary capillary endothelium converts angiotensin I into angiotensin II and inactivates Bradykinin
+    - Angiotensin Converting Enzyme (ACE) in the pulmonary capillary endothelium converts angiotensin I into angiotensin II and inactivates Bradykinin
-        - ACE Inhibitors
+        - Site of ACE Inhibitor action
     - Angiotensin II is a potent vasoconstrictor, also promotes aldosterone production in the adrenal cortex
-        - Angiotensin II blockers inhibit Angiotensin II from working on the type 1 receptor on the vascular bed and the adrenal cortex.
-This prevents aldosterone production and vasoconstriction
+        - Angiotensin II blockers inhibit Angiotensin II from working on the type 1 receptor on the vascular bed and the adrenal cortex
+        - This prevents aldosterone production and vasoconstriction
     - Aldosterone acts on the principle cells of collecting ducts in the nephron to increase renal sodium and water absorption
         - Mineralocorticoid Receptor Antagonists prevent this
     - Therefore, any drug that blocks angiotensin II or aldosterone promotes natriuresis